manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 ### ID format

-Accepted explicit IDs are canonical UUID-shaped strings:
+Accepted explicit IDs are quoted UUID strings in canonical `8-4-4-4-12` hexadecimal layout:

 ```text
 550e8400-e29b-41d4-a716-446655440000
 ```

+Validation is strict enough to reject malformed or reserved UUID-like values:

+- exactly 36 bytes;
-Validation is shape-based: 36 bytes, hyphens at positions 8/13/18/23, and hexadecimal digits elsewhere.
+- hyphens at positions 8/13/18/23;
+- hexadecimal digits elsewhere;
+- version nibble at position 14 must be `1` through `8`;
+- RFC variant nibble at position 19 must be `8`, `9`, `a`, `A`, `b`, or `B`.

 Uppercase hexadecimal input is accepted and normalized to lowercase.
+The nil UUID and version-0 / invalid-variant values are rejected by the same checks.
 Generated IDs use a UUIDv8-style layout that encodes the internal numeric `DocID_t`, making generated public UUID IDs unique under the same guarantees as internal numeric auto-IDs.
 Generated IDs are not random UUIDv4 values.

 ### SQL DML